Arsonide/VentrixSyncDisks/ModFolderContent/README.md

 ## Your Toolbox

-Next up, let's break down your toolbox.
-We'll explore the specifics of each sync disk, each equipped with two unique but related upgrade paths to boost your efficiency in the field.
+Next up, let's dissect your toolbox.
+We'll dive into the nitty-gritty of each sync disk, each equipped with two unique but related upgrade paths designed to improve your vent maintenance efficiency in the field.
+Because a more efficient technician is our best asset in maximizing customer satisfaction (and our bottom line).

 ### Vent Mobility